What is this deliverable for?

 4. Individual Profiles (one page per member)

-Each team member has their own profile sheet, representing within the collective report:
+Each team member has their own profile sheet, represented in the collective report:

-• Individual RADAR (12 dimensions, bars sorted by score)
+- Individual RADAR (12 dimensions, bars ranked by score)

-• Points of attention (soft skills to monitor with feedback)
+- Points of vigilance (soft skills to monitor with feedback)

 5. Collective RADAR